‘Teen Mom 2’ Chelsea Houska Skips The After Show, Stays Home With Baby?

 Chelsea Houska may have skipped a recent Teen Mom 2 after show taping due to the birth of her son, Watson Cole DeBoer.

-Although her co-star, Jenelle Evans, who gave birth to her third child, Ensley Jolie Eason, one day prior, recently claimed that MTV informed her that she had to attend the filming session, Chelsea Houska recently shared a tweet in which she seemed to say that MTV allowed her to stay home.
+Although her co-star Jenelle Evans — who gave birth to her third child, Ensley Jolie Eason, one day prior — recently claimed that MTV informed her that she had to attend the filming session, Chelsea Houska recently shared a tweet in which she seemed to say that MTV allowed her to stay home.

 MTV was “very understanding of me not leaving Watson or flying before he has shots,” Chelsea Houska told fans on Twitter on February 26 after someone suggested that MTV couldn’t force Evans to go to the taping when she has a newborn at home.

-In response to Chelsea Houska’s tweet, many fans applauded the reality star for refusing to travel out of state when her child was just one month old.
+In response to Chelsea Houska’s tweet, many fans applauded the reality star for refusing to travel out of state when her child was just 1-month-old.
 At the same time, Jenelle Evans received tons of backlash from fans who didn’t feel that she should be leaving her baby girl.

 Honestly the love I have for this little man is outrageous!!!
 It hurts @chelseahouska